 Wireless & Handheld Devices

-While you could certainly install a new warehouse management system and remain paper-based, you would miss out on the core strengths of utilizing wireless devices.
+While you could certainly install a new WMS and remain paper-based, you would miss out on the core strengths of utilizing wireless devices.
 Appropriate scanning technology and wireless access points to collect all data online, in real time throughout the warehouse is one of the four foundational prerequisites that make the WMS fully operational.

 If you intend to utilize pre-existing wireless devices, don’t assume they are compatible with your preferred WMS vendor.
 You may find that the device operating system is not compatible or that you need different software on the devices.

-Considering all of these costs for a system project will greatly assist in creating a more accurate budget for planning your new warehouse management system.
+Considering all of these costs for a system project will greatly assist in creating a more accurate budget while planning for your new WMS.
 In doing so, you will budget realistically and have a better chance of installing within budget.